TAbdiukov/COMP6451/README.md

 ## How to remember the course code?
 ![1](https://latex.codecogs.com/gif.latex?COMP%20%286%20-%204%29*%285%20*%201%29)

 **OR**

 ![2](https://latex.codecogs.com/gif.latex?COMPsqrt%2864%29&plus;sqrt%285%20-%201%29)

 ## Impression
 *Seems like this course is a spin-off of the American (U.S.) Princeton University's similar course*

 ## Can I contribute?
 Feel free to do so!
+But don't expect me to accept pull reqs given my workload

 ## I am the lecturer, and this repo gets me in trouble!
 Please remove *something*
 Please politely email me